ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 open.
 A WT_MAX_STREAMS capsule with a type of 0x190B4D3F applies to bidirectional streams, and a WT_MAX_STREAMS capsule with a type of 0x190B4D40 applies to unidirectional streams.

+Note that, because Maximum Streams is a cumulative value representing the total allowed number of streams, including previously closed streams, endpoints repeatedly send new WT_MAX_STREAMS capsules with increasing Maximum Streams values as streams are opened.

 ~~~
 WT_MAX_STREAMS Capsule {